How to Avoid Common New Founder Traps in Business?

 Entrepreneurship demands the beginner’s mind, curiosity, openness, and the courage to explore unproven paths.

 Most businesses do start by selling a skill or time.
 That is normal and natural.
-It is how you get your first customers, your first cash flow, and build your momentum.
+It is how you get your first customers, your first invoices, and your first momentum.

 But the risk is staying stuck there, repeating what once worked, holding on to past success, and never moving beyond the trap of trading time for money.